Alexandrah613/Project_2-Traffic_Sign_Recognition/README.md

 ## Objective

 In this project, we aim to build a deep neural network model that will classify traffic signs in images into different categories.
 We will be using a dataset containing more than 50,000 images of different traffic signs.
-The dataset will contain a variety of images classified into 43 different classes.Our approach to building this traffic sign classification model is discussed in four steps:Explore the datasetBuild a CNN modelTrain and validate the modelTest the model with test datasetTo classify the images into their respective categories, we will build a CNN model (Convolutional Neural Network).
+The dataset will contain a variety of images classified into 43 different classes.Our approach to building this traffic sign classification model is discussed in four steps:
+1.)
+Explore the dataset
+2.)
+Build a CNN model
+3.)
+Train and validate the model
+4.)
+Test the model with test dataset

+To classify the images into their respective categories, we will build a CNN model (Convolutional Neural Network).
 CNN is best for image classification purposes.